Vegetable and fruit treats

 • Apple core pits

-Why Should You Offer Treats to Your GS?
+Why Should You Offer Treats To Your Dog?

-Giving a treat to your GS means giving it a reward.
+Giving a treat to your pet means giving it a reward.

-This reward is usually given in a form of fruits and vegetables that are healthy for a dog.
-When you offer treats to your dog when it displays good behavior, you are actually appreciating it for its actions.
-Treats are offered mostly during the training period of a GS when you need to motivate it to perform well and learn tricks.
+This reward is usually given in the form of fruits and vegetables that are healthy for a dog.
+When you offer treats to your dog when it displays good behaviour, you are actually appreciating it for its actions.
+Treats are offered mostly during the training period, when you need to motivate it to perform well and learn tricks.

-However, if you do not offer treats to your GS, it will be disappointed and will not have the urge to learn something from you.
-That’s why every GS owner should consider giving healthy and fresh treats to its dog.
+However, if you do not offer treats to your dog, it will be disappointed and will not have the urge to learn something from you.
+That’s why every dog owner should consider giving healthy and fresh treats to their dog.

-It is not necessary that you offer treats every time your GS behaves or follows your commands.
-You can give a pat on its back or cuddle with it.
-German Shepherds are very affectionate and would appreciate a physical reward like a hug, etc. too.
+It is not necessary that you offer treats every time your dog behaves or follows your commands.
+You can give it a pat on the back or cuddle with it.
+Dogs can be very affectionate and would appreciate a physical reward like a hug, etc. too.
 Giving your dog a treat too often can make it unhealthy, lethargic, and fat.
-Below are some tips to help GS owners with alternate methods of rewarding their dogs.
+Below are some tips to help dog owners find alternate methods of rewarding their dogs.

 • If your dog loves getting a scratch on its tummy, back, and under the neck, replace the treat with it.